iamkenos/ellie/docs/DETAILED_GUIDE.md

 For instance, to run a single feature file and set the logging level to debug:

-`ellie ellie.conf.js --specs ./path/to/feature/file.feature --l debug`
+`ellie ellie.conf.ts --specs ./path/to/feature/file.feature --l debug`

 | Key          | Alias | Description                                            |
 | ------------ | ----- | ------------------------------------------------------ |